 The medium access control (MAC) sub layer provides a method for granting access to the data transfer medium, i.e. the VHF data link.
 The method used is a TDMA scheme using a common time reference.

-3.1.1 TDMA synchronization
+3.1.1 Time division multiple access synchronization